open-source-labs/Chronos/README.md

 ```

 in your express server.
 When viewing your information in the Chronos Electron application the data will be available in the service "kafkametrics"

+**NOTE:** We provide a config.yaml file in the Chronos root folder for use with JMX prometheus that provides some useful baseline metrics to monitor.

 #
 ###### Return to [Top](#chronos)